-The whole nation it seems has gone crazy for baking traditional British cakes and buns with the classic Victoria Sponge right at the top of the list.
-The delicate sponge filled with jam and cream is the stuff of village fetes and the WI, and fierce competition abounds for who can create the lightest, softest sponge.
+This delicate sponge cake filled with jam and cream is the stuff of village fetes and the WI, and fierce competition abounds for who can create the lightest, softest sponge.

 - 3 large free-range eggs at room temperature

-- 225g (8oz) self-raising flour + 2 tsp baking powder sifted together
+- 8 ounces (225 g) self-raising flour + 2 teaspoons baking powder sifted together

-- Lightly grease 2 x 20cm (8”) sandwich tins.
+- Lightly grease two 8-inch (20 cm) baking pans.
 Line the bottom with lightly greased baking parchment.

-The Victoria Sponge was named after Queen Victoria as reputably it was her favourite cake.
-Anna, the Duchess of Bedford who has been given credit for introducing the charming art of the Afternoon Tea was Lady in Waiting to the Queen who quickly adopted the custom serving sponge cakes as part of the tea.
+The Victoria Sponge was named after Queen Victoria as reputedly it was her favorite cake.
+Anna, the Duchess of Bedford, who has been given credit for introducing the charming art of the afternoon tea was a lady in waiting to the queen who quickly adopted the custom of serving sponge cakes as part of the tea.

-The present Queen, Queen Elizabeth II, is also partial to a slice of the cake and the Victoria Sponge and this favourite cake was served at celebrations for the Queen's Diamond Jubilee, June 2012.
+The present queen, Queen Elizabeth II, is also partial to a slice of Victoria sponge cake and it was served at celebrations for the Queen's diamond jubilee in June 2012.